 Fife Capital is committed to the communities in which it works and invests.
 It encourages executives to participate in community activities personal to them and also to the three broad areas which executives deem to be of collective importance: conservation and renewable energy, equality and education.

 Individual executives are engaged in a wide range of projects that they have selected.
-They give time and financial support to education, mentoring disadvantaged students, refugee assistant programs, a women's refuge, indigenous and conservation activities.
+They give time and financial support to education, elite and youth sport, mentoring, medical research, indigenous and conservation activities.